Learn how to determine the spatial relationship between geometries.

 In CodePen, run your code to display the map.

 The map loads and displays a line and polygon graphic.
-In the bottom right, the spatial relationships between the graphics are displayed.
+In the top right, the spatial relationships between the graphics are displayed.
 Move the graphics to see how the spatial relationships change.
-Create new graphics using the Sketch widget to explore the spatial relationships between different geometry types.
+Create new graphics using the Sketch component to explore the spatial relationships between different geometry types.

 What's next?